Support on Intellectual Property Rights (IPR) in applications

 - Design protection, protects the appearance and shape of a product.

-The KTH IP-policy (in Swedish) provides a framework for how KTH acts in these matters.
+The KTH Policy for management of intellectual property created at KTH (docx 63 kB) provides a framework for how KTH acts in these matters.

 An IP-plan should cover resources for creating, developing and potentially commersialising results.
 The IP-plan should regulate and give structure to e.g. activities related to the IP management (what, how, when and by whom).
 The most important components and activities of an IP plan are listed below.
 The IP management will depend on the organization that generates it.